 Handling Accounting Functions

 A general construction superintendent is often involved in the development of pre-construction budgets and estimates.
-As a project progresses, he or she monitors expenses in order to ensure the budget is being met.
-If it isn’t, the superintendent is tasked with determining whether or not the company can make up the difference.
+As a project progresses, he or she monitors expenses in order to ensure the budget is maintained.
+If a project runs over budget, the superintendent is tasked with determining whether or not the company can make up the difference.

 Coordinating All Onsite Activities